 The amount of funding available for student research will be determined annually by the Dean.
-The funds will be distributed 60/40 across graduate and undergraduate students, with the highest percentage going to graduate activities.
-The Student Development and Awards Committee (SDAC) may redistribute these funds to either the undergraduate or graduate pool, with the Dean’s approval.
+The limited funds will be distributed on a 60/40 ratio between graduate and undergraduate students, with the highest percentage going to graduate activities.
+Depending on the number of qualified applications, the Student Development and Awards Committee (SDAC) may redistribute these limited funds to either the undergraduate or graduate pool, with the Dean’s approval.

 Requirements for Travel Funds:

 All applicants should note that travel funding and reimbursement can only be provided in accordance with state travel policy.
 Other requirements include:

 ● Students need not be enrolled in a course for requesting travel funding; however, they must be enrolled in a course during the time period of the travel or have graduated the previous term.

 ● Travel must be completed by May 1.